 Hawaii law enforcement ask lawmakers for staff and money to crack down on illegal fireworks

-HONOLULU (AP) — Hawaii authorities on Tuesday asked lawmakers for money to hire eight people and pay for a $2 million expansion of a forensic lab to crack down on the persistent rampant smuggling of illegal fireworks like those that killed four people and injured about 20 more at a Honolulu home on New Year’s Eve.
+HONOLULU (AP) — Hawaii authorities on Tuesday asked lawmakers for $5.2 million to hire eight people and expand a forensic lab to crack down on the persistent rampant smuggling of illegal fireworks like those that killed four people and injured about 20 more at a Honolulu home on New Year’s Eve.

-Jordan Lowe, the director of the state Department of Law Enforcement, outlined the funding request during a hearing before the House Finance Committee.
-Last week’s deadly explosion highlighted the immense risks posed by illegal fireworks in Hawaii, putting a spotlight on the department’s efforts to address contraband explosives.
+Jordan Lowe, the director of the state Department of Law Enforcement, outlined the funding request during hearings before House and Senate committees at the state Legislature.
+Last week’s deadly explosion highlighted the immense risks posed by illegal fireworks in Hawaii and put a spotlight on the department’s efforts to address contraband explosives.

 Hawaii lawmakers will consider budget requests during their next legislative session due to begin on Jan.
 15.